Gingerbread house: History

 Records of honey cakes can be traced to ancient Rome.
 Food historians ratify that ginger has been seasoning foodstuffs and drinks since antiquity.
 It is believed gingerbread was first baked in Europe at the end of the 11th century, when returning crusaders brought back the custom of spicy bread from the Middle East.
 Ginger was not only tasty, it had properties that helped preserve the bread.

 According to the French legend, gingerbread was brought to Europe in 992 by the Armenian monk, later saint, Gregory of Nicopolis (Gregory Makar).
 He lived for seven years in Bondaroy, France, near the town of Pithiviers, where he taught gingerbread cooking to priests and other Christians.
 He died in 999.
-An early medieval Christian legend elaborates on the Gospel of Matthew's account of the birth of Jesus.
-According to the legend, attested to in a Greek document from the 8th century, of presumed Irish origin and translated into Latin with the title Collectanea et Flores, in addition to gold, frankincense, and myrrh, given as gifts by three "wise men from the east" (magi), ginger was the gift of one wise man (magus) who was unable to complete the journey to Bethlehem.
-As he was lingering in his last days in a city in Syria, the magus gave his chest of ginger roots to the Rabbi who had kindly cared for him in his illness.
-The Rabbi told him of the prophesies of the great King who was to come to the Jews, one of which was that He would be born in Bethlehem, which, in Hebrew, meant "House of Bread".
-The Rabbi was accustomed to having his young students make houses of bread to eat over time to nourish the hope for their Messiah.
-The Magus suggested adding ground-up ginger to the bread for zest and flavor.

 Gingerbread, as we know it today, descends from Medieval European culinary traditions.
 Gingerbread was also shaped into different forms by monks in Franconia, Germany in the 13th century.
 Lebkuchen bakers are recorded as early as 1296 in Ulm and 1395 in Nuremberg, Germany.
-Nuremberg was recognized as the "Gingerbread Capital of the World" when in the 1600s the guild started to employ master bakers and skilled workers to create complicated works of art from gingerbread.
+Nuremberg was recognized as the "Gingerbread Capital of the World" when in the 17th century the guild started to employ master bakers and skilled workers to create complicated works of art from gingerbread.
 Medieval bakers used carved boards to create elaborate designs.
 During the 13th century, the custom spread across Europe.
 It was taken to Sweden in the 13th century by German immigrants; there are references from Vadstena Abbey of Swedish nuns baking gingerbread to ease indigestion in 1444.
 The traditional sweetener is honey, used by the guild in Nuremberg.
 Spices used are ginger, cinnamon, cloves, nutmeg and cardamom.

 Gingerbread figurines date back to the 15th century, and figural biscuit-making was practised in the 16th century.
 The first documented instance of figure-shaped gingerbread biscuits is from the court of Elizabeth I of England: she had gingerbread figures made in the likeness of some of her important guests.